marcoyuuu/PR-Disaster-Tweets/README.md

 5. Open `PR-Disaster-Tweets.ipynb` in the browser interface or in IDE if possible and run the cells interactively to explore all datasets and visualizations in one place.

 > This notebook is ideal for demonstrations, walkthroughs, and academic presentations of the entire project pipeline.
+> It is also available as pdf 'PR-Disaster-Tweets.pdf'.

 ### Data Processing and Analysis